 By Bobby Owsinski • June 16, 2014 This article is provided by Bobby Owsinski.
 Sometimes getting an electric guitar center is dead easy and other times getting the sound to fit into the track seems like the most difficult thing in the world.
 Here’s an excerpt from my Audio Recording Boot Camp book that provides an almost foolproof method for miking a guitar amplifier.——————————————— Electric guitar recording has evolved through the years, from miking the amplifier from a distance, to close miking, to using multiple mics, to recording direct and finally using an amplifier emulator.
 No one technique is better than another.
 In fact, multiple techniques are frequently used on the same recording.
 Electric guitars don’t have the need of anything fancy to capture them.
 The frequency response doesn’t go that high or that low, and the more distorted it is, the fewer transients the signal has, making it somewhat easier to capture than other instruments.
 As a result, dynamic mics are frequently used with good results.
 That said, sometimes it’s surprising just how good an amp can sound when a large diaphragm condenser or ribbon mic is used, so don’t be afraid to experiment.
 Miking The Speaker Cabinet While many engineers like to use our friend the Shure SM57 in this role, just about any mic can work if you know the sound that you’re looking for and the best way to approach it.
 Classic Setup One—Close Miking The Cabinet A) If there is more than one speaker in the cabinet, listen to them all to find the one that sounds the best.
 Is one scratchy sounded or distorted?
 Is one muffled with no high end?
 Does one have no low end?
 Find the one with the best balance of frequencies that’s not intentionally distorted.
 Figure 1: The standard cabinet miking technique.
 B) Place the mic about 1 inch away from the best sounding speaker in the cabinet and about three quarters of the way between the edge of the speaker and the voice coil (away from the voice coil).
 Have the guitar player play the song you’re about to record and listen on the monitors.
 Does it sound like what you heard in the room?
 Is the sound full enough?
 Is it too edgy?
 Is it too bassy?
 C) Move the mic toward the voice coil (the center of the speaker—Figure 1).
 Is the sound still full?
 Did it brighter?
 Did it get bassy?
 D) Move the mic towards the outside edge of the speaker.
 Is the sound still full?
 Did it brighter?
 Did it get bassy?
 Classic Setup Two—Distance Miking Where The Speakers Converge Figure 2: Distant miking.
 E) Move the mic about at least a foot away from the the speaker or speakers to capture some of the room sound.
 The ideal distance on a cabinet with two speakers is where the output of both speakers combine (Figure 2).
 Does it sound bigger?
 Can you hear the sound of the room in the recording?
 Can you hear some frequencies cancel out between the two speakers?
 F) Move the mic to the side to capture more of the sound of one of the speaker’s voice coils if more high end is required.
 Classic Setup Three—Close and Distance Miking Figure 3: Close and distance miking.
 G) Move the mic back to the best sounding position close to the speaker and add an additional mic at the spot where the sound of the speakers converge 18 to 24 inches away.
 Is the sound still full?
 Did it get brighter?
 Did it get bassy?
 Did it get bigger sounding?
 Is it closer to what you heard in the room?
 Is there more of the room sound?
 H) Increase the distance to 6 feet if possible (Figure 3).
 Is the sound still full?
 Did it brighter?
 Did it get bassy?
 Is there more of the room sound?
 I) Place both mics at the point where they give the sound closest to what you heard in the room, or what best fits the track when the other instruments are playing.”
 By following these guidelines, you should end up with a guitar sound that fits your track well without having to resort to any EQ or effects.
 Bobby Owsinski is an author, producer, music industry veteran and technical consultant who has written numerous books covering all aspects of audio recording.
 For more information be sure to check out his website and go here for more info and to acquire a copy of the Audio Recording Boot Camp.
 About Bobby Bobby Owsinski Music Industry Veteran and Technical Consultant Bobby Owsinski is an author, producer, music industry veteran and technical consultant who has written numerous books covering all aspects of audio recording.
-For more information and to acquire a copy of The Recording Engineer’s Handbook be sure to check out his website.
-Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Bobby Owsinski Engineer Guitars Instruments Microphone World Microphones Recording Techniques · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+To read more from Bobby, and to acquire copies of his outstanding books such as The Recording Engineer’s Handbook, be sure to check out his website at www.bobbyowsinski.com. http://www.bobbyowsinski.com/ Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Bobby Owsinski Engineer Guitars Instruments Microphone World Microphones Recording Techniques · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.